richapatel7247/Symon-Say-/README.md

-This is a game and cat improve your brain power
+This is a game and can improve your brain power